 Sherborne Abbey is open daily 365 days a year and we welcome visitors wishing to come and admire the beauty of the building, take time for personal reflection, come and pray, or participate in one of our regular services.
 There is no charge to come in as we rely entirely on donations and we would be grateful if you would leave a donation in one of the boxes, if you are able to do so, as you leave the building.

 In addition to a colour guidebook, which can be purchased inside the main door, we have free leaflets which will give you information about the building which you can take away after your visit.
-In addition to English these are available in many European languages, also Russian, Chinese and Japanese.
-Additionally our Guardians and Vergers will be pleased and do their best to answer any questions you might have about the building.
+In addition to English these are available in many European languages, also Chinese, Japanese, Russian and Ukrainian.
+Additionally, our Guardians and Vergers will be pleased and do their best to answer any questions you might have about the building.
 For our younger visitors we also have a selection of Abbey Trails for them to complete as they go around the building.

 The Abbey is, for the most part, disabled friendly.
 The entrance has no steps and is wheelchair friendly.
 There are, however, some areas on different levels and a disabled visitor may find access to the Lady Chapel difficult.
 Whilst we do not allow dogs, Guide Dogs and Assistance dogs are welcome.
 The Abbey does not have any public accessible lavatories.